|

 and Mississippi river valleys.
 In Texas the species is native to

-White bass are the fifth most preferred species among licensed
+the Red River drainage.
+Other White bass are the fifth most preferred species among licensed

 Texas anglers.
 Schools of white bass feeding on shad generate much